IVG12377/AI_Operating_Model_Transformation/11_Project_Decision_Log/README.md

 ## 📌 Purpose

-This log was developed to:
+This log was created to:

-- Provide a **transparent audit trail** for key decisions made across the project lifecycle
+- Provide a transparent audit trail of pivotal decisions
-- Document **trade-offs and rationale** behind solution paths, tool selection, and prioritization
+- Document trade-offs, rationale, and role-based ownership
-- Support **executive communication**, **cross-functional alignment**, and future project iterations
+- Support executive storytelling, PMO reporting, and future-phase continuity
-- Enable **knowledge transfer** for new stakeholders or future consulting teams
+- Enable rapid onboarding of new stakeholders and consulting teams

 ---